itasari/ai-llm-week-4-project/artifacts/plan.md

 ### Layout and Implementation Options

-- **Header**: A flexbox layout can be used to align the logo on the left and navigation links on the right, ensuring responsiveness.
+- **Header**: A flexbox layout can be used to align the logo in the center and navigation links on the right, ensuring responsiveness.
 - **Main Section**: Center the heading, description, and button.
 Use absolute positioning or a grid layout to overlap the images of the mobile phones effectively.
 - **How It Works Section**: A grid layout can be used to align the three steps horizontally, ensuring even spacing and alignment.
 - **Footer**: A flexbox layout can be utilized to center the logo and navigation links.